-LEARNING OUTCOMES: The outcomes include: (a) ability to recognize and analyze the forms of the Medieval and Renaissance periods; (b) aurally identify music presented in the course; (c) write about the trends of the time period including relationships between political and music history; (d) compare and contrast the varying styles of the period; (e) write about the development of music in Italy, France, Germany, England, Spain, and the New World: and (f) display abilities in research techniques, formatting, and term paper writing.
-At the end of the course, students will develop the skills necessary to identify both aurally and in written form the various styles and genres of the music history eras.
+LEARNING OUTCOMES: The outcomes include: (a) analyzing the forms of the Medieval and Renaissance periods; (b) identifying music presented in the course aurally; (c) writing about the trends of the time period including relationships between political and music history; (d) comparing and contrasting the varying styles of the period; (e) writing about the development of music in Italy, France, Germany, England, Spain, and the New World: and (f) displaying abilities in research techniques, formatting, and term paper writing.
+At the end of the course, students will be able to identify both aurally and in written form the various styles and genres of the music history eras.